-Due from another agency included in the accompanying financial statements includes approximately \$36,000 of Title II reimbursements from the School Board.
+Due from another agency included in the accompanying financial statements includes approximately \$36,000 and \$16,000 of Title II and capital outlay reimbursements from the School Board, respectively.
 Based on the source of these funds, management has evaluated the collectability and an allowance for doubtful accounts is not considered necessary.
-Additionally, the school received a refund of property insurance which was overpaid in the amount of \$67,000.
-An amount of \$21,747 was received in July of 2019.
-The balance was credited to the July account balance.